.

 Modern, Comprehensive, and Flexible Laboratory Information System Software

-As lab operators struggle to find and retain qualified candidates who can grow into leadership roles, the importance of modern pathology LIS systems has become even more apparent.
+As lab operators struggle to find and retain qualified candidates who can grow into leadership roles, the importance of modern clinical and pathology LIS systems has become even more apparent.

-When done right, pathology lab software can be part of a long-term solution to the staffing crisis by helping to reduce reliance on skilled personnel for time-consuming manual tasks.
+When done right, pathology and clinical laboratory management software can be part of a long-term solution to the staffing crisis by helping to reduce reliance on skilled personnel for time-consuming manual tasks.

-For example, labs with modern, comprehensive, and flexible LIS systems like the LigoLab LIS & RCM Laboratory Informatics Platform can build and string together rules that create advanced automation where manual processes once resided.
+For example, labs with modern, comprehensive, and flexible LIS systems, such as the LigoLab LIS & RCM Laboratory Informatics Platform, can build and string together rules that create advanced LIS lab automation where manual processes once resided.

-The best LIS systems also maximize interoperability with electronic health records (EHR), analytical instruments, and third-party services such as lab billing, virtually eliminating the chance of data entry errors and lost specimens.
+The best LIS systems also maximize interoperability with electronic health records (EHR), analytical instruments, and third-party services such as laboratory billing (lab revenue cycle management), virtually eliminating the chance of data entry errors and lost specimens.

-In addition to automating laboratory workflow management and removing manual steps, LigoLab’s lab information system comes packed with medical laboratory solutions that support fully customizable lab reports and multiple distribution channels based on customer preferences.
+In addition to automating laboratory workflow management wherever possible and eliminating manual steps, LigoLab’s lab information system features advanced medical laboratory solutions that support fully customizable lab reports and multiple distribution channels based on customer preferences.
 All that’s required is a bit of training, and lab personnel can configure these preferences themselves.
 No IT background is needed.

-LigoLab’s value proposition extends beyond laboratory information system functions as well, offering an all-in-one pathology lab management software solution where lab information system and lab revenue cycle management (lab RCM) modules share the same united software database and infrastructure, thus removing prohibitive data silos and the need to synchronize between multiple disparate laboratory software systems.
+LigoLab’s value proposition extends beyond laboratory information system functions, offering an all-in-one LIS software solution where lab information system and lab revenue cycle management (lab RCM) modules share the same diagnostic lab software database and infrastructure, removing prohibitive data silos and the need to synchronize between multiple disparate laboratory software systems.

 This unique arrangement also enables the laboratory billing process (RCM cycle) to start as the lab order originates, a real advantage that directly impacts a lab’s denial rate and revenue capture.

-When done right, the best LIS systems can become the lab’s de facto information department, offering the finest pathology software technology, plus 24/7 hands-on support.
+When done right, the best LIS systems can become the lab’s de facto information department, offering the finest medical LIS software technology, plus 24/7 hands-on support.

 What Does the Future Hold?